dakidarts/search-query-autocomplete-api/README.md

 - Error handling: Comprehensive error handling ensures smooth operation, with detailed error messages provided for troubleshooting and debugging.
 - Flexible usage: Whether you're building an e-commerce platform, content discovery app, or productivity tool, the Search Query Autocomplete API has you covered.

-### 🚀 Features

-- Multi-engine support: Choose from four major search engines to tailor autocomplete suggestions to your users' preferences.
-  - Google Autocomplete
-  - Bing Autocomplete
-  - DuckDuckGo Autocomplete
-  - YouTube Autocomplete
-- Simple integration: Easy-to-use endpoints supporting both GET and POST requests for seamless integration into your application.
-- Error handling: Comprehensive error handling ensures smooth operation, with detailed error messages provided for troubleshooting and debugging.
-- Flexible usage: Whether you're building an e-commerce platform, content discovery app, or productivity tool, the Search Query Autocomplete API has you covered.

 ### ⚡️ New Features

 #### /ddgs/search